Electricity charges in land lease communities

 Receipts

 The operator must provide you with a receipt for accounts you pay in person, or upon request.
-The receipt must include the following particulars:
+For other payment methods you can request a receipt and as soon as practicable after payments have been received a receipt must be provided.

 - the name and address of the community and the number of your residential site,